 The EAL Register is managed through School Base (the school's MIS) and all staff can access up to date information for all of their classes.
 A pupil is recorded as having English as an additional language if she/he is exposed to a language at home that is known or believed to be other than English.
 The EAL register identifies where a pupil is currently working in relation to English proficiency using the stages of acquisition.
 The stages of acquisition are outlined in Appendix 1.
-We recognise that pupils for whom English is an Additional Language may also be classed as 'most able' and therefore may appear on both registers simultaneously.
+We recognise that pupils for whom English is an Additional Language may well be both gifted and/or talented and therefore may appear on both registers simultaneously.